 Help bereaved parents get the help they need.

-Sometimes that means helping them ourselves, through support groups, online, or telephone support, or sometimes that means helping them to find a trusted therapist or arranging a phone call from one bereaved parent to another.
+Sometimes that means helping them ourselves, through support groups, online, or telephone support.
+Sometimes that means helping them to find a trusted therapist or arranging a phone call from one bereaved parent to another.
 Sometimes it means booking appointments for them when they are too overwhelmed to pick up the phone.
 Sometimes it means arranging the flowers for their baby's funeral because they can't bear to do it themselves.
 Whatever parents need, we work cooperatively to try to make it happen, because we know how hard this experience can be.

 Help professionals who care for bereaved parents have the resources they need to do their jobs well.